amro-kamal/Plant-App/README.md

 The app works online through internet.
 It sends the image to the server that hosts the machine learning model that classifies the image.

-Now the app covers more than 20 diseases for many plants like (potatos, grap, tomatoes, and others)
+Now the app covers more than 20 diseases for many plants like (potatos, grap, tomatoes, and others).

+Our second [repo](https://github.com/amro-kamal/PDDApp) contains the code for running the model with Tensorflowjs.

 **After you click the 'CLASSIFY THE DISEASE' button you just need to wait for few seconds to receive:**
 - [x] Detailed description about the detected disease and its symptoms.